aut0nate/macOS-Commands/README.md

 ![macOS](https://img.shields.io/badge/mac%20os-000000?style=for-the-badge&logo=macos&logoColor=F0F0F0)

-This repository contains a collection of macOS commands and tools that I’ve found particularly useful as part of my learning process.
+This repository contains a collection of macOS commands and tools that I’ve found particularly useful.
 I have grouped this into categories for easy reference.

 ---